 Quintillion Releases Guide on the HiLDA Ground Station

-EINPresswire.com/ -- Quintillion has released a guide on the importance of the HiLDA ground station and why it decided to take their business up to space.
+EINPresswire.com/ -- Quintillion has released a guide on the importance of the HiLDA ground station and why it has decided to expand its strategy up to space.

-It have revolutionized the technology in Alaska with the fiber optic cables that it implemented.
-Quintillion is the first and only telecommunications operator to build a subsea and terrestrial fiber optic cable network in the US Arctic.
+Quintillion has revolutionized connectivity in Alaska with the fiber optic cables that it implemented.
+The Alaskan company is the first and only telecommunications operator to build a subsea and terrestrial fiber optic cable network in the US Arctic.

-It have now gone into space to help with satellite downlinking.
-Their High Latitude Data Acquisition (HiLDA) ground station is located in Utqiaġvik at 72 degrees latitude.
-This allows companies to launch satellites into space that can downlink the data collected multiple times a day.
+Quintillion’s strategy has now gone into space to help with satellite downlinking.
+The Quintillion High Latitude Data Acquisition (HiLDA) ground station is located in Utqiaġvik at 72 degrees latitude.
+This facility allows companies to launch satellites into space that can downlink and collect data multiple times a day.

-Since the ground station is located in one of the highest-latitude locations in the world, it’s on secure US soil.
+The ground station is located in one of the highest-latitude locations in the United States.
 This provides US-based companies, government or military organizations, and American allies a neutral, secure location to downlink and process data from space.
-The HiLDA’s location allows an extra layer of security as it’s not easily accessible to possible adversaries.
+Additionally, HiLDA’s remote location provides an extra layer of security as it’s not easily accessible to possible adversaries.

-Quintillion’s fiber optic cable network also allows data to be shared easily with organizations.
-Fiber optic cables are the most reliable, fast way to relay information gathered from satellites.
-It will enable Quintillion to bundle fiber with our ground station services and connect the downlinking facility to major internet exchanges in the states.
+Quintillion’s fiber optic cable network also allows satellite data to be transported to its final location more efficiently.
+Fiber optic cables are the most reliable and fastest way to relay information gathered from satellites.
+Access to this network enables Quintillion to bundle fiber with ground station services and connect the downlinking facility to major internet exchanges in the states.

 In building the ground station and continuing to complete projects, Quintillion has partnered with: